dzekelid/traffic/_listings/aws-route-53/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/traffic/master/_listings/aws-route-53/2013-04-01-trafficpolicyinstances-trafficpolicy-amp;hostedzoneid-hostedzoneidmarker-id-trafficpolicyid-amp;maxitems-maxitems-amp;trafficpolicyinstancename-trafficpolicyinstancenamemarker-amp;trafficpolicyinstancetype-trafficpolicyinstancetypemarker-get.md
-- name: AWS Route 53 API List Traffic Policy Instances
+- name: AWS Route 53 API List Traffic Policy Instances By Hosted Zone
   description: 'Gets information about the traffic policy instances that you created
-    by using thecurrent AWS account.NoteAfter you submit an UpdateTrafficPolicyInstance request, there''s a briefdelay while Amazon Route 53 creates the resource record sets that are specified in the traffic policydefinition.
-For more information, see the State response element.Send a GET request to the /Amazon Route 53 APIversion/trafficpolicyinstance resource.Amazon Route 53 returns a maximum of 100 items in each response.
-If you have a lot of trafficpolicy instances, you can use the MaxItems parameter to list them in groups of upto 100.The response includes five values that help you navigate from one group ofMaxItems traffic policy instances to the next:             IsTruncated           If the value of IsTruncated in the response is true,there are more traffic policy instances associated with the current AWSaccount.If IsTruncated is false, this response includes the lasttraffic policy instance that is associated with the current account.
+    in a specifiedhosted zone.NoteAfter you submit an UpdateTrafficPolicyInstance request, there''s a briefdelay while Amazon Route 53 creates the resource record sets that are specified in the traffic policydefinition.
+For more information, see the State response element.Send a GET request to the /Amazon Route 53 APIversion/trafficpolicyinstance resource and include the ID of the hostedzone.Amazon Route 53 returns a maximum of 100 items in each response.
+If you have a lot of trafficpolicy instances, you can use the MaxItems parameter to list them in groups of upto 100.The response includes four values that help you navigate from one group ofMaxItems traffic policy instances to the next:             IsTruncated               If the value of IsTruncated in the response is true, there aremore traffic policy instances associated with the current AWS account.If IsTruncated is false, this response includes the lasttraffic policy instance that is associated with the current account.
 MaxItems           The value that you specified for the MaxItems parameter in the requestthat produced the current response.
-HostedZoneIdMarker, TrafficPolicyInstanceNameMarker, and TrafficPolicyInstanceTypeMarker               If
+TrafficPolicyInstanceNameMarker and TrafficPolicyInstanceTypeMarker               If
-    IsTruncated is true, these three values in theresponse represent the first traffic policy instance in the next group ofMaxItems traffic policy instances.
-To list more traffic policy instances,make another call to ListTrafficPolicyInstances, and specify these values inthe corresponding request parameters.If IsTruncated is false, all three elements are omittedfrom the response.'
+    IsTruncated is true, these two values in the responserepresent the first traffic policy instance in the next group of MaxItemstraffic policy instances.
+To list more traffic policy instances, make another call toListTrafficPolicyInstancesByHostedZone, and specify these values in thecorresponding request parameters.If IsTruncated is false, all three elements are omittedfrom the response.'
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/Networking_AmazonRoute53.png
   humanURL: https://aws.amazon.com/route53/